liuyaanng/liuyaanng.github.io/source/_posts/About-Proxy.md

 ![](6.png)

-You can light the cloud icon to use a proxy which can hidden real ip.
+~~You can light the cloud icon to use a proxy which can hidden real ip. ~~ it is possible to make v2ray doesn't work.

 NOTE: **Do it after installed V2Ray if u need it**